-How do I tell him I have my dad’s journal that incriminates him in helping organize the Patriots and they were gathering near Alaska.
+How do I tell him I have my dad’s journal that incriminates him in helping organize the Patriots and they were gathering near Alaska?
 “I’ll find something for you.”
 I said.

 “Just don’t let your hunches cloud your judgement,” and his head disappeared.

 I slipped the comm-link back into my boot.
 It felt good out here.
 This would be a nice place to come and think.
 However, next time I’ll bring winter clothes and a jacket.
-The cold worked up from the boulder to my bones.
+The cold worked up from the boulder seeping into my bones.
 It was time to go back inside.

 The next day, I hung out to watch the first couple of fights.
 Slipping away while the crowd was in a frenzy, I headed back towards the bunk area and then upstairs.
-As I was going up to the second floor the speakers sounded announcing the next fighters.
+As I was going up to the second floor, the speakers sounded announcing the next fighters.
 One of the fighters introduced was Reinbeck.

 I was torn.
 Reinbeck was my next fight in a few days.
 He’s new and I wanted to check out his fighting style.
 Maybe I could catch him in the gym.

 I continued up to the second floor.
-Peeking around the corner of the stairs I could not see anyone in the hallway.
+Peeking around the corner of the stairs, I could not see anyone in the hallway.
 I slid around the corner and made my way past frosted windows and doors.
 All the lights were off.
 Whoever worked up here must have been down at the fights.

 “…could it be…?”
 A male voice said.